Technological rationality: Overview

 Marcuse writes that technological progress has the potential to free humanity from its requirement to labor for survival.
 Freedom from labor is true freedom for humanity, and this freedom from labor can be achieved from technological rationality.
 But instead of embracing this freedom, humanity has been subsumed by a new system of reason rooted in technological innovation.
 This new rationality, technological rationality, encompasses all elements of life and replaces political rationality.

 Under this new system, technology and industry control the structure of the economy, intellectual pursuits, and leisure activities.
 False needs, which are defined by Marcuse as needs created by technological rationality, become inseparable from true needs, which are needs that are life sustaining.
 Reason in its pre-technological form collapses as opposition to the norms of technological society is denied under the new system of rationality.
-Complacency within the status quo replace Reason as people grow content with the better life offered by technology.
+Complacency within the status quo replaces reason as people grow content with the better life offered by technology.
 This contentment and the subsequent loss of opposition makes humanity one-dimensional, which in turn makes humanity less free than before the onset of technological rationality.
 In this way technological rationality becomes totalitarian.